 The planet feels just that bit smaller coming out of Arcam’s amp, and as such can’t quite capture the emotion of both the environment and the characters in the film.

-While the Arcam does a good job in bringing Pandora to your living room, the Yamaha does a better job at transporting to you Pandora.
+While the Arcam does a good job in bringing Pandora to your living room, the Yamaha does a better job at transporting you to Pandora.

-Changing to a more musical number, the documentary-film of Michael Jackson’s rehearsals and preparation’s for This Is It, the amp keeps the King of Pop’s bouncing beats and high vocals nicely organised.
+Changing to a more musical number, the documentary-film of Michael Jackson’s rehearsals and preparation’s for This Is It (opens in new tab), the amp keeps the King of Pop’s bouncing beats and high vocals nicely organised.